amigrave/git-qdiff/README.md

     generic = D !git qdiff %(commit)~1..%(commit)
 ```

+*Note: Don't try this on the "unstaged changes" line in tig's log view*

 ### alias

-This alias is handy when you want to show a single commit in git-qdiff.
+This alias is handy when you want to show a single commit in `git-qdiff`.
 Add this to your `.gitconfig`:

 ```ini